TheLouisHong/TheLouisHong.github.io/_posts/2016-09-27-the-state-and-direction-of-the-rainbow-and-the-cube-speedyblock.markdown

 </div>
 <div style="clear: both"/>

 The game has come a long way, albeit rather slowly.
-But on the bright side, when I was in San Francisco, with Dali and Sam, we got a month worth of work done in a week compared to if I were just to work on my own.
-Completely reworked the color schemes, revised the UI design and added a core game mechanic.
+But we got a month worth of work done in a week when I flew over to Dali and Sam in Sanfrancisco and I'm very happy with that.
+We've completely reworked the color schemes, revised the UI design and added a core game mechanic.
 Let me explain some of the major updates.

 Mechanics: _New Rainbow Mode_
 ---